For the Director Only!

 On the way they ran across another group also in flight; Scavengers from Sanctuary.
 They suspected they weren't going to survive, but Scavengers might be able to offer up a contaminated but otherwise young and healthy child.
 So they handed him and what they had over, and went into the desert to die.

 Sebas cried for them that night, when he understood they wouldn't be coming back.
-In the cult of the Great Bright there was no crying; water was too precious to waste on tears.
+In the Church there was no crying; water was too precious to waste on tears.
 He let himself, though, because they were his parents, and he was a child, and they'd loved him.
 So, just the once, he curled up and cried silently into his arm.

 The next day, they obtained another boy and his guardian, fleeing from the Bulletfarm.
 A similar situation, in the end.
 He and Sebas became thick as thieves, as their ages and situations were similar.
 And then, they were at Sanctuary, being given over.